skibek/Charts/docs/EJB.md

 ## dependency injection <a name="di"></a>
 ```
 @EJB − used to inject other EJB reference.
+Used to specify or inject a dependency as EJB instance into another EJB.
 @Resource − used to inject datasource or singleton services like sessionContext, timerService etc
 @Inject
 ```